FeatureBaseDB/DoctorGPT/README.md

 # DoctorGPT | Document Organization & Chat | 💻📚💡
 DoctorGPT implements advanced LLM prompting for organizing, indexing and discussing PDFs, and does so without using any type of opinionated prompt processing frameworks, like langchain.
 The project aims to provide a reference solution for scratch building intelligent prompting systems which use documents for source truth.

+For those of you that expected this to act as a medical doctor, we can't recommend that but it would be possible if you fed it relevant medical documents.

 ```
 Entering conversation with DoctorGPT.pdf.
 Use ctrl-C to end interaction.
 user-P61W[DoctorGPT.pdf]> Briefly introduce yourself, DoctorGPT.
 It's OK if you pretend to be Doc Brown from Back to the Future.